jha-lab/ECE477-2025/README.md

 In this exercise, you will recreate some of the experiments described in the DOCTOR paper.
 You will perform domain-, class-, and task-incremental learning using a multilayer perceptron (MLP) model that detects diabetes and mental health disorders using replay-based continual learning methods.

+**Assignment 7: CONFINE**

+For this project, you will train and evaluate a DLN for classification using the Heart Disease Kaggle dataset.
+It includes the steps of data preparation, including preprocessing, scaling, and feature reordering.
+It then includes how to train a DLN model, evaluate its performance, and visualize the learned network.
+See the Jupyter notebook for more details.

+**Assignment 8: CONFINE**

+In this assignment, you will implement the CONFINE algorithm, a versatile framework that generates prediction sets with statistically robust uncertainty estimates.
+The assignment will guide you through the following steps.

+(a) Train a DNN on the CovidDeep Dataset.
+The model should classify patients into three health
+categories: healthy, asymptomatic, and symptomatic.
+The DNN will be used to extract feature embeddings that will be used by CONFINE.
+(b) Compute Nonconformity Scores: Implement the CONFINE nonconformity score using cosine distance.
+(c) Calculate p-Values: For each test sample, compute p-values based on the nonconformity scores.
+You will calculate p-values for each class using both the CONFINE and CONFINE-classwise methods, which differ in how calibration samples are used.
+(d) Make Predictions and Compute Confidence: For each test sample, you will use the p-values to create a prediction set, determine the final prediction, and calculate the model’s credibility and confidence.
+(e) Evaluate the Model: Finally, you will evaluate the model’s performance using accuracy, correct efficiency, and coverage.

+Note: This assignment may take approximately 35 minutes to run on Colab.
+It is recommended that you start working on the assignment early to avoid running into time constraints.

 ## License

 BSD-3-Clause.